The-deep-biosphere/2023-Milos/Decontamination_pipeline.md

 rm(counts, Counts_long, Milos_Eisen, Milos_rel_Eisen) # Some cleanup
 ```

-The impact does not seem too strong, around 5% of reads in a given
+The impact does not seem too strong, around 5% of all reads in a given
-sample max, and it nearly divides by 2 my dataset, simplifying it a lot.
+sample max, and it nearly divides by 2 my OTU dataset, simplifying it a
-I ll keep it like that for downstream analysis.
+lot.
+I will keep it like that for downstream analysis.

 ## Conclusions